-This sign held by a child trying to reach the world was the first thing I saw about the slaughter taking place in Homs, Syria, a few days ago, on Tumblr.
+This sign held by a child trying to reach the world was the first thing I saw about the slaughter taking place in Homs, Syria, a few days ago.
 Then a newspaper today had the headline: “Syrian siege of Homs is genocidal, say trapped residents.”

 “We are seriously dying here.
 It is really war,” Waleed Farah told the Guardian, speaking via satellite phone.
 He said: “It isn’t war between two armies.
 It’s between the army and civilians.
 You hear the rockets and explosions.
 You feel you are at the front.
 The situation for civilians is pitiful.”